Red Light Therapy for Constipation - A Gentle Solution

 Who cannot use red light therapy?

-Red light therapy is safe to use in general, but not for individuals who are pregnant, have active cancer, or take medication that is light-sensitive.
+Red light therapy is safe in general, but not for individuals who are pregnant, have active cancer, or take medication that is light-sensitive.
+It is always best to have a doctor first before beginning red light therapy.

 References